-On recommendation of the NCGC there will be eight directors proposed for election at the Meeting.
-Mr. Demens, as a result of his planned retirement, and Ms. Phyfer, for personal reasons, resigned from the Board during the 2022 financial year.
-Ms. Bird, as part of a planned Board succession, did not stand for re-election at the May 5, 2022 annual general meeting.
-Therefore, information pertaining to Mr. Demens, Ms. Phyfer and Ms. Bird will appear throughout the Circular as it related to his or her duties as a director of the Corporation during the 2022 financial year.
-Mr. Waites, as part of a planned Board succession, resigned from the Board during the 2023 financial year.
-In accordance with our independence criteria, seven of eight of our directors are independent.
-Please see "Corporate Governance Initiatives" on page 26 for further information.
+On recommendation of the NCGC there will be seven directors proposed for election at the Meeting.
+John Williamson, who had served on the Board since 2021, will not be standing for re-election at the Meeting.
+Accordingly, information pertaining to Mr. Williamson will appear throughout this Circular as it relates to his duties as a director during the 2023 financial year.

+In accordance with our independence criteria, six of seven of our directors are independent.
+Please see "Corporate Governance Initiatives" on page 23 for further information.